-LOOKING AHEAD: 2022 & BEYOND
+LOOKING AHEAD: 2023 & BEYOND

-In 2022, we commenced construction on two RNG facilities, which should expand our annual beneficial gas generation by approximately 15% when operational.
-In addition, we have another eight facilities in late stages of development.
-Given this outlook and increases to date, we believe we are well-positioned for achievement of our fifteen-year aspirational target to expand biogas recovery by 40% from 2018 levels.
+We anticipate completing three RNG projects in late 2023 with the remainder to be completed prior to 2026.
+When complete, these facilities are estimated to produce EBITDA in line with the capital outlay of \$200 million, or a one-to-one ratio.
+Given this outlook, and increases to date, we believe we are well-positioned for achievement of our fifteen-year aspirational target to expand biogas recovery by 40% from 2018 levels.